Home » Tools » Home Construction » The Best Trim Installation Tools For DIY or Pro

 • Powering air nailers to install trim.

-When you look at an air compressor two things matter.
-First, the less noise the better as it’ll be running in a confined space (under 85 decibels a must).
+When you look at an air compressor, two things matter.
+First, the less noise, the better, as it’ll be running in a confined space (under 85 decibels a must).
 Second, the cubic feet per minute and holding tank will dictate how many tools you can run continuously.

-Tip: the air hose shipped with most units is a throw away as they are short, coiled messes that only work for a small space.
-Because of that you’ll want a high quality 25′ non-marring air hose.
-With this hose you’ll prevent marks on walls and trim alike.
+Tip: the air hose shipped with most units is a throwaway as they are short, coiled messes that only work for a small space.
+Because of that, you’ll want a high-quality 25′ non-marring air hose.
+With this hose, you’ll prevent marks on walls and trim alike.

 8. Portable Shop Vac to cleanup trim tool dust